microsoft/playwright/docs/src/debug.md

 ### Picking locators

-While debugging you might need to choose a more resilient locator.
+While debugging, you might need to choose a more resilient locator.
 You can do this by clicking on the **Pick Locator** button and hovering over any element in the browser window.
 While hovering over an element you will see the code needed to locate this element highlighted below.
 Clicking an element in the browser will add the locator into the field where you can then either tweak it or copy it into your code.

 <img width="1392" alt="Picking locators" src="https://user-images.githubusercontent.com/13063165/212968640-ce82a027-9277-4bdf-b0a9-6282fb2becb7.png" />